-Bart W. Lombardo, Attorney at Law has decades of experience representing and defending owners, general contractors, and subcontractors caught in construction litigation disputes.
+New Jersey construction litigation lawyer Bart W. Lombardo has decades of experience representing and defending owners, general contractors, and subcontractors caught in construction litigation disputes.
 For assistance navigating the legal system and getting the justice you deserve, count on the competence and experience that Bart W. Lombardo, Esq. has to offer.
 Contact the office for your consultation today!

 For a contractor working on a project, securing payment for services rendered can always be difficult.
 In such cases, the New Jersey Construction Lien Law protects the right of a contractor to file claim for a private lien.
 A lien places liability upon the owner of a property based upon the value of work performed or materials provided on a project.
 This prevents the sale or financing of loans on a property, effectively ensuring an owner can’t avert contracting debts.
 However, for the owed party, the process of filing a lien can become derailed by complex details and legal requirements.
 To ensure the validity and effectiveness of a claim, the services of a knowledgeable legal counsel are imperative.
 Conversely, we also provide services for owners or general contractors should a subcontractor file a construction lien.

-Bart W. Lombardo, Esq. has more than 20 years in the commercial construction litigation process.
+New Jersey construction litigation lawyer Bart W. Lombardo has more than 20 years in the commercial construction litigation process.
 If you need help with the construction contract drafting process, dispute resolution, construction litigation, or construction liens, contact the law office of Bart W. Lombardo, Attorney at Law today!